-China's New AI Law Requires Algorithmic Transparency — And the West Is Watching
+China's New AI Law Mandates Algorithmic Transparency

 Beijing's comprehensive AI governance framework mandates public algorithmic impact assessments and creates the world's first AI incident reporting system.

 AI regulation and policy (legacy).
-Browse 38 articles.
+Browse 26 articles.

 Beijing's comprehensive AI governance framework mandates public algorithmic impact assessments and creates the world's first AI incident reporting system.